 It hit me so hard in the heart for her.

-All Mia wants before she goes is that she wants to be able to feed her baby one time.
+All Mia wants before she goes is to be able to feed her baby one time.
 She wants that connection with her.
-She wants to feel that part of being a Mom and Helen says of course.
+She wants to feel that part of being a mom and Helen tries to make it happen for her.

-But the baby won’t latch and Mia feels defeated and it is heartbreaking to see.
-Breastfeeding is a part of bonding, but it doesn’t make you less of a Mom if you can’t do it.
-Women need to know that you aren’t less of a Mom if you do not breastfeed.
-And I loved that Helen tried to explain that to her patient, but felt for her when she was faced with the reminder that she doesn’t have biological children of her own.
+But the baby won’t latch, and Mia feels defeated.
+It’s heartbreaking to see.
+Breastfeeding is a part of bonding, but it doesn’t make you less of a mom if you can’t do it.
+Women need to know that you aren’t less of a mom if you do not breastfeed.

 THROW OUT THE CALCULATOR